Sicilian Defence, Dragon Variation, Yugoslav Attack: Black ...Qa5 lines

-The main line runs: 9.
-Bc4 Bd7 10.
-0-0-0 Qa5 11.
-Bb3 Rfc8 12. h4 Ne5.
-This approach was originally considered the main variation and was thus given the ECO code B79 (whilst ...Rc8 was not given any).
+The main line runs: 9.Bc4 Bd7 10.0-0-0 Qa5 11.Bb3 Rfc8 12.h4 Ne5.
+This approach was originally considered the main variation and was thus given the ECO code B79 (whereas ...Rc8 was not given any).
 It was advocated by GM Chris Ward in his books Winning with the Dragon and Winning with the Dragon 2.

-This line has fallen slightly out of favour due to difficulties encountered in white's 12.Kb1 and the credibility of the Soltis variation in Rc8 lines mentioned above.
+This line has fallen slightly out of favour due to difficulties encountered in White's 12.Kb1 and the credibility of the Soltis Variation in Rc8 lines mentioned above.

 Chinese Dragon

-The main line with 10.
-0-0-0 Rc8 11.
-Bb3 Ne5 12.
-Kb1 has proven to be so effective over time that some Dragon players have attempted to dodge the line with the interesting 10...
-Rb8.
+The main line with 10.0-0-0 Rc8 11.Bb3 Ne5 12.Kb1 has proven to be so effective over time that some Dragon players have attempted to dodge the line with the interesting 10...Rb8.
 This complicated line is known as the Chinese Dragon.
-The most topical line is currently 11.
-Bb3 which is really a degree of prophylaxis designed to prevent the sacrifice of the b-pawn immediately whilst buying time for White.
-Black now has the move 11...
-Na5 which both threatens to play 12...Nc4 13.Bxc4 bxc4, opening the b-file or just removing the bishop straight off with ...Nxb3.
-Originally h4 was played in this position, but recently the move 12.
-Bh6 has come to prominence, leading to a sharp and double-edged game in which Black has good practical chances.
+The most topical line is currently 11.Bb3 which is really a degree of prophylaxis designed to prevent the sacrifice of the b-pawn immediately whilst buying time for White.
+Black now has the move 11...Na5 which both threatens to play 12...Nc4 13.Bxc4 bxc4, opening the b-file or just removing the bishop straight off with ...Nxb3.
+Originally h4 was played in this position, but recently the move 12.Bh6 has come to prominence, leading to a sharp and double-edged game in which Black has good practical chances.